 PublicHouse - In Springfield

 A beer hall that overflows into a courtyard, the PublicHouse offers table service with multiple food vendors to choose from.

 Beer Patios Across the Region

 Heading out for a weekend adventure and need to quench your thirst afterwards?
 Or maybe you’re just looking for something completely new to try?
 Then take a short trip to some of these other beer hot spots!

 Just a half hour south in Cottage Grove you’ll find Coast Fork Brewing with patio dining out front.
 This small craft brewery features a selection of their own beers, guest taps, a great bottle selection and an amazing food menu with locally sourced ingredients.
 The shepherd’s pie paired with a Row River Red Ale is one of the best meals around!
 Just a few blocks away is Cottage Grove’s second craft brewery – the Covered Bridges Brewing Group.
-This new and spacious beer garden is right on Main Street and next to Trailhead Park, so it’s the perfect spot after a day on the trail or the lake.
+This spacious beer garden is right on Main Street and next to Trailhead Park, so it’s the perfect spot after a day on the trail or the lake.
 They brew a variety of beer styles and ciders, and have several food trucks in the back beer garden to satisfy your hunger.